HamzaKadhim/cryptocurrency_choropleth_map_and_web_scraper/README.md

 # pageViewPlotter.py

-This file scrapes the exchange section of the coingecko website using beautiful soup to obtain the top 10 cryptocurrency exchanges with the highest volumes.
+This file scrapes the exchanges section of the coingecko website using beautiful soup to obtain the top 10 cryptocurrency exchanges with the highest volumes.
 The exchanges'"about" sections are then scraped to obtain the recent monthly pageviews, which are then summed together.
-The total monthly pageviews of the top 10 exchanges are then paired with their respective months, and plotted using matplotlib.
+The total monthly pageviews of the top 10 exchanges are then paired with their respective months, written to a csv file, and plotted using matplotlib.
 This plot, if populated with information from many months, can be used to gouge the rise and fall of cryptocurrency popularity through time, and it can also be used to find a correlation with cryptocurrency price movements.
 Modules and libraries used in this file include bs4, requests, re (regex), datetime, csv, matplotlib.pyplot, and pandas.